FedericoCarrasco/django-movies/README.md

 # django-movies

-This is a Django basic REST API to practice django and django rest framework.
+This is a Django REST API to practice django and django rest framework.